brunojppb/brunojppb.github.io/_posts/2019-04-23-takeaways-on-the-mythical-man-month.md

 ## It all comes down to communication

 There are many other great arguments in the book where Brooks talks extensively, but at the end of the reading what is clear is that communication is the key for a project success.
-You might have the 10x rockstar developer, but if he cannot communicate well with your team, the project is likely to fail.
+You might have the 10x rockstar developer, but if they cannot communicate well with your team, the project is likely to fail.

 This book has suvived the toughest of all challenges: **Time**.
 It was originally published in 1975 and at the time of this writing it is still rock solid.
 This is a must-read for anyone interested in software engineering and project success.